smguilia/overview-1/shared-responsibility.md

 There is a generic software deployment control plane that manages the lifecycle of deployed software package instances.
 At a minimum, it manages the deployment, upgrade, and delete actions.
 As the packages become smarter, the generic control plane might also manage the start, stop, migration, scaling, monitoring, backup, and restore tasks.

-You can find a list of software type offerings in the {{site.data.keyword.cloud_notm}} catalog on the Software tab.
+You can find a list of software in the {{site.data.keyword.cloud_notm}} catalog on the Software tab.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |
 | - | - | - | - | - | - |